 Overview of Current Projects

-Corpus Approaches to Health(care) Communication: Our newly funded research programme will extend the facilitative and transformative power of corpus methods to the study of health (care) communication.
+Corpus Approaches to Health(care) Communication: Our core ESRC-funded research programme extends the facilitative and transformative power of corpus methods to the study of health (care) communication.
 We are currently working on lived experiences of psychosis and voice-hearing, and on representations of obesity in the news, English language assessment and training for healthcare professionals and patients’ feedback on NHS cancer services.

 The British National Corpus (2014): The British National Corpus 2014 is a major project led by Lancaster University to create a 100 million word corpus (a large collection of ‘real life’ language) of modern-day British English.

 Trinity Lancaster Corpus (TLC): This project is a collaboration between CASS and Trinity College London, a major international exam board.
 The aim of the project is to create a large corpus of learner (and examiner) speech which will be used in a wide range of research contexts including Second Language Acquisition, language testing, L2 pedagogy and material development etc.

 British National Corpus: SDA: This ESRC-funded project will focus on secondary data analysis (SDA) of the spoken part of the British National Corpus (BNC).